jordaniza/ve-explainer/README.md

 In the event that a user changes her lock, we need to make adjustments to the slopeChanges to account for this.

-We primarily care about 3 things regarding slope changes:
+We primarily care about three things regarding slope changes:

 1. Has the old lock already ended?
 2. Has the new lock already ended?